gdk46/componentes-front-end-web/framework-star-css/README.md

 <h2> origem do nome do framework: </h2>
-Ao amor ao desconhido universo e suas estrelas como também ao desenvolvimento de algoritimos e desenvolvimento de soluções com programção, Star vem a ser uma solução de folha de estilo para facilitar a criação de interfaces.
+Ao amor ao desconhido universo e suas estrelas como também ao desenvolvimento de algoritimos e desenvolvimento de soluções com programação, Star vem a ser uma solução de folha de estilo para facilitar a criação de interfaces.

 <h2> soure of framework name:</h2>
 In love with the unknown universe and its stars as well as developing from algorithms and developing solutions with programming, Star has become a style sheet solution to facilitate the creation of interfaces.